-Instant pot black bean soup with dried beans – Follow this easy and healthy recipe for quick one pot dinner or lunch.
+Instant pot black bean soup with dried beans – Follow this easy and healthy recipe for a quick one-pot dinner or lunch.
 Also, this soup is loaded with fresh vegetables.
-And perfect for gluten-free or vegan diet too.
+And perfect for gluten-free or vegan diets too.

 I am absolutely in love with mine.
 It is an amazing invention among kitchen appliances.

 My husband gifted me an Instant Pot a few months back.
 Since then I have made tons of recipes in it.
 What I love most about it is that you can cook dry beans, lentils, black rice or brown rice, etc. in it.
 And there is no need to soak them.
 (Usually, these things take a long time to cook them perfectly on the gas or electric stove.
 And you have to babysit them while cooking.)

 We have completely stopped purchasing canned beans and lentils now.

 And this healthy black bean soup is made with dried beans in an Instant Pot.
 It will take about 30 min to get the soup ready without soaking the beans.
 Trust me it is much better than Panera’s black bean soup.

 On a saute mode cook onions with little garlic and oil.
 Then add diced peppers, tomato, and raw black beans.
 Add spices and salt to taste.
 Then add water and chicken or vegetable stock.
 Cover the pot with a lid and cook the mixture on high pressure for 20-25 mins.
 Once done add fresh cilantro and serve with tortilla chips and sliced avocado and lime wedges for additional flavors.
 Detailed instructions are given below.

 In my kitchen, I am using the 6 quart Instant Pot DUO Plus 60.
 I find the 6-quart size optimal for our use.
 I usually make recipes with at least 4 to 5 servings.

 Just to give an idea you can easily make 4 lb Instant Pot whole chicken in this 6-quart pressure cooker too.